trevino200/Mastering-Kubernetes/README.md

 Git:    https://git-scm.com/

 clone the repo on your laptop using git
 > git clone https://github.com/dean-houari/Mastering-Kubernetes.git

 Launch environments with Vagrant on your laptop console or terminal:

+<For windows user, get putty or Conem as terminal to manage your cluster> https://www.puttygen.com/download-putty

 > cd K8s